 - Students must complete a minimum of 120 credit hours with a cumulative grade point average of 2.0 or higher. - Entering freshmen must take SSCI-S 105 Science Freshmen Learning Community (1 cr.). - General Education.
 Students must complete all of the requirements of the campus general education curriculum and of the B.A. general education curriculum. - Mathematics.
 Students must takes MATH-K 310 Statistical Techniques and one additional mathematics course (MATH-M 118, MATH-M 119, or MATH-M 215). - Sciences.
-Students must complete at least 20 credit hours at the 300- /400-level and at least 10 credit hours at the 200-level in courses from the School of Sciences. - A student must complete a total of 30 credit hours in 300-400-level courses within the School of Humanities and Social Sciences and the School of Sciences, although credits may come from both schools. - 30 of the last 60 credit hours at Indiana University Kokomo
+Students must complete at least 20 credit hours at the 300- /400-level and at least 10 credit hours at the 200-level in courses from the School of Sciences. - A student must complete an additional 10 credit hours in 300-400-level courses (for a total of at least 30 credit hours at the 300-400 level) within the School of Humanities and Social Sciences and the School of Sciences, although credits may come from both schools. - 30 of the last 60 credit hours at Indiana University Kokomo.